JoBCB/circulo-meio/Syntax_Process.md

       * flexible for performance set up;
     * how to map to different outputs?
       * for eg. visuals, sounds, lights, robots..

+* an operator to display the vocabulary (dictionary) that has been built until then:
+   * vocabulary dictionary exists in each performer's machine, and changes to vocabulary in one place are propagated to all of the performers;
+   * feedback into a source file that is shared by all participants;
+   *
+   * where do the computational agents live? how can computational agents be present? where are they present?

 * messaging operator (<>) that means sending a message;
     * for remote performance we may want to send comments to each other; we can also receive messages from autonomous agents;